-The subjects have been extended in the past to form the present accommodation and all required Local Authority permissions in this respect are assumed to be available.
+The subjects have been extended in the past to form the present accommodation although these works appear to be well in excess of 20 years old and Local Authority documentation may not therefore be available.

 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.